Parygithub/NMRMetaboWizard/SECURITY.md

 ## Supported versions

-Security and privacy fixes are applied to the latest tagged release.
+Security and privacy fixes are applied to the current main branch and will be included in future tagged releases.

 ## Reporting